 Mihawk also averts this.
 His first appearance has him cutting ships in half with his BFS and blocking katanas with a pocket knife.
 The next time we see him, he has a brief fight with Luffy which Luffy quickly runs away from seeing that Mihawk is still too strong for him.

-Ranma ˝ has Kuno, who, in the very earliest portions of the story, is represented as some sort of deadly, even lethal threat to Ranma...up until his first defeat, after which, he was little more than a Butt Monkey even on his best of days, with Ranma Badass Back attacks leveling him.
+Ranma ½ has Kuno, who, in the very earliest portions of the story, is represented as some sort of deadly, even lethal threat to Ranma...up until his first defeat, after which he was little more than a Butt-Monkey even on his best of days, with Ranma Badass Back attacks leveling him.
 They don't even mention Kuno as being in any way threatening even to the untrained civilians of the cast.
 In fact, Kuno actually managing to disrupt the status quo and gain the advantage over Ranma via some Plot Device is usually such a big deal as to be the focus of the episode.

-Arguably, Giriko from Soul Eater.
-That is, the idea of a mad git with a chainsaw as a Weapon form does start out as a dangerous prospect, especially when he defeats the kids with no effort whatsoever meaning Justin Law had to step in (cue convenient example of the skill of a Death Scythe).
+Giriko from Soul Eater.
+The idea of a mad git with a chainsaw as a Weapon form does start out as a dangerous prospect, especially when he defeats the kids with no effort whatsoever meaning Justin Law had to step in (cue convenient example of the skill of a Death Scythe).
 Afterward, he spends too much time getting drunk and womanizing to be any kind of threat.
+Until Chapter 75 where he shows up in the book of Eibon to beat seven shades out of the recently Death Scythe'd Soul Eater.

-All those evil corporations, organizations and elite hacker groups seem pretty daunting at first in Serial Experiments Lain.
+Serial Experiments Lain: All those evil corporations, organizations and elite hacker groups seem pretty daunting at first.
 The knights were particularly presented as being high-level hackers.
-It has you rather worried for Lain, that is until we find out (MAJOR SPOILER) that Lain has complete control of the Wired, which in its merging state with the real world, makes her God.
-Sayonara, Eiri!
-Knights: DELETED.
+It has you rather worried for Lain, that is until we find out that Lain has complete control of the Wired, which, in its merging state with the real world, makes her God, and thus neither the Knights nor Masami Eiri himself pose any real threat to her.

 Another one is Enishi Yukishiro who becomes less calm as the story goes on.
 Watsuki calls him the opposite of Makoto Shishio who ended becoming one of the most threatening villains he ever wrote.

-Frieza and Cell get hit the hardest by this trope in filler episodes after their sagas and the non-canon Dragon Ball GT.
+Freeza and Cell get hit the hardest by this trope in filler episodes after their sagas and the non-canon Dragon Ball GT.
 Each of them took a saga to be defeated, and at the time they were more threatening and powerful than the rest of the cast by a ridiculously large margin.
-But after their time in the story's limelight ended and new threats took their place, Frieza and Cell would become laughable at best.
-Frieza, on FOUR separate occasions, ate vicious curbstomp defeats, two of which were decided by a single devastating strike.
-Cell fares slightly better, but not by much; Pikkon one-shot him in Hell, and Goku (after being reverted to his child form) effortlessly and simultaneously made Cell and Frieza look like clowns.
+But after their time in the story's limelight ended and new threats took their place, Freeza and Cell would become laughable at best.
+Freeza, on FOUR separate occasions, ate vicious curbstomp defeats, two of which were decided by a single devastating strike.
+Cell fares slightly better, but not by much; Pikkon one-shot him in Hell, and Goku (after being reverted to his child form) effortlessly and simultaneously made Cell and Freeza look like clowns.

 The Kuwagamon that the kids meet in the first episode is a terror, hounding them for most of the episode and taking seven simultaneous attacks from their Rookie-level partners without lasting damage.
 The next time they encounter him, in the second arc, he menaces Tai and Agumon for a few seconds before being effortlessly destroyed by Piximon.
 That said Pixiemon is a well trained ultimate and the seven Rookie-level parters were newly digivolved at the time.
 Perhaps a better example would be the second Digimon the kids face:Shellmon.
 In his first appearance it takes Greymon, a champion Digimon, to take him down and even then its a struggle when Shellmon comes back three arcs later a few partner rookies took him down with little effort.